Torrione di porta Castello (English)

 Nevertheless, between the 19th and the 20th century, the entrance arch was doubled and complemented with two walkways, due to traffic reason.
 The last two restoration works date back to 1999 and 2018.
 It is still possible to detect the internal perimeter of the ancient Castle in the rectangular space that opens ahead of Torrione doorway, in front of the Corso.

-Last year and after five centuries, the Torrione returned to be a public good.
+After five centuries (3.04.2018), the Torrione returned to be a public good.
 The collector Mr. Antonio Coppola, after buying it at auction, gave the bare property of the impressive building to the Municipality of Vicenza.
 Fondazione Coppola has been owning the usufruct of the Torrione for 30 years, using it as a contemporary art gallery and ensuring its management and maintenance.

 - Entrance without exhibition: € 4.00